 4. Helps Control Blood Sugar Levels and Prevent Diabetes

-5. Aids Weight Loss and Helps Prevent Overeating
+5. Aids Weight Maintenance and Helps Prevent Overeating

 Although nuts are high in fat and calories, they prolong the feeling of satisfaction after you eat and keep your blood sugar more stable than low-fat meals do.
 Thus, you’re less likely to experience a roller coaster of energy dips and food cravings.

-Studies, such as the Nurses’ Health Study, even show that almonds support a healthy metabolism.
+Studies, such as the Nurses’ Health Study, even show that the almond can support a healthy metabolism.
 Also, people who frequently eat almonds and other nuts retain healthier body weights and lower rates of obesity and metabolic syndrome over time compared to those who avoid nuts.

 6. Increases Nutrient Absorption